-Makgeolli is cloudy, fizzy, high in calories and best served cold.
-It goes very well with Korean food and has been making a comeback in recent years- in fact, Michelin even published a post recommending what Korean dishes to pair with makgeolli!
+Makgeolli is cloudy/ milky, complex, fizzy, high in calories and sweet to taste.
+It goes very well with Korean food (anju) and has been making a comeback in recent years.

 I've toyed with the idea of making my own Makgeolli before, but never got round to it till I came across this Make-Makgeolli-at-Home kit which seems, well, pretty much idiot-proof.